News & Insights

 Union Conflict Resolution

 Conflicts between unions and management are common and can significantly impact unity and effectiveness.
 Understanding why unions and management experience conflicts is essential for developing effective conflict resolution techniques.
-These conflicts often arise from differences in objectives, with management focusing on maximizing productivity and profitability, whereas unions prioritize fair wages, job security and safe working conditions.
-To resolve conflicts between management and unions, a methodical approach is required.

 Conflict Resolution Techniques Between Management and Union

-- JAMS Pathways intervention: If a conflict between management and a union escalates and standard resolution methods aren't effective, a JAMS Pathways intervention may be an excellent option.
+If a conflict between management and a union escalates and standard resolution methods aren't effective, a JAMS Pathways intervention may be an excellent option.
 We offer tailored dispute resolution services, leveraging facilitators with experience in complex labor disputes.
 JAMS Pathways can help de-escalate tensions and find solutions that are acceptable to both parties so that the conflict does not derail the union’s objectives or management's operations.

 Union Management Conflict Examples

-- Disagreements over wage increases: A union may demand higher wages, while management may argue that financial constraints restrict their ability to meet that demand.
+A union may demand higher wages, while management may argue that financial constraints restrict their ability to meet that demand.
 Negotiating a fair wage increase that considers the company's financial health, the workers' needs and the larger economic context may alleviate unnecessary conflict.

-- Disputes over working conditions: A union may raise immediate concerns about unsafe working conditions, while management may move on a more deliberate timetable due to cost considerations.
+A union may raise immediate concerns about unsafe working conditions, while management may move on a more deliberate timetable due to cost considerations.
 A collaborative approach to improving workplace safety can help both sides stay aligned.

-Union Member to Member Conflict
+Union Member-to-Member Conflict

 Conclusion